iholloma/crdh/_essays/v01-17-talk-back-boards-and-text-mining.md

 [^10]: Bond, Packer, and Ballantyne, "Exploring Visitor Experiences," 471--481.

-[^11]: Women's Rights National Historical Park (WORI), "The Good, the Bad, and the Funny;" WORI, "Melissa Grace Park---Music Event," WORI, "WORI to Hold Discussion in Commemoration of LGBT Month."
+[^11]: Women's Rights National Historical Park (WORI), "The Good, the Bad, and the Funny"; WORI, "Melissa Grace Park---Music Event"; WORI, "WORI to Hold Discussion in Commemoration of LGBT Month."

 [^12]: Frank, *Awakening*, 272--276.